-APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 5 years and older by appointment only.
+APHCV is currently offering COVID-19 vaccinations by appointment to our patients and assigned members.

 Full Vaccinations provide the best defense against serious COVID disease.
 While they will decline in protection due to time and mutations, they have been found to reduce tissue damage, hospitalization, and death.
 The CDC emphasizes that vaccination remains your best active defense against serious COVID disease.
 Due to lower current demand vaccine clinic is not held daily, please call (323) 644-3888 for more information or to schedule an appointment.
 Location and contact information is at the end of this article.

 Which APHCV sites are offering vaccinations to Patients?

 Belmont Health Center

 Los Angeles, CA 90026

 (Located on Union Place just west of Belmont High School Multi-Media Building)

 El Monte/Rosemead Health Center